 As of my own experience, the people at the italo Ticket Offices aren’t very fluent in English, I would only recommend them if you either speak Italian or don’t have complicated questions.

 If you book your Ticket online you will receive a Ticket Number.
 For validation in the Train, this is the only thing you need.
-No printed out ticket, no QR-Codes, just the number (on your smartphone).
+No printed out tickets, no QR-Codes, just the number (on your smartphone).
 In theory you could save it on your App but on my Android Phone the italo App is crashing all the time (I did a Screenshot once it worked and showed the Screenshot, and zoomed into the Ticket number, this worked perfectly).